sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Ansible Vault

-- Ansible Vault is a feature of ansible that allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
+- Ansible Vault is a feature of Ansible that allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
 - You can use ansible-vault to encrypt the file and then you can use the file in your playbook.
 - Run `ansible-vault create file-name` to create a new encrypted file.
 It will ask for a password to encrypt the file.
 - You can also put that password in another file and use that file to encrypt the file.